Catallactic/catallactic-site/blog/2024-01-02-tokens-do-not-complain-ae/index.md

 ---
 ---

-## Why existing tokens do not fit into Austrian Economics currency competition?

 None of them fits complies the requirements for an Austrian Economics currency competition, for different reasons.

 <!-- truncate -->